-I found myself with an irritating rash on my neck and arm last week.
-I hadn`t come anywhere near a caterpillar.
-My doctor said the caterpillar hairs could have blown onto my skin, as he had seen this in many cases.
+I found myself with an irritating rash on my neck and arm last year, and hadn`t been anywhere near a caterpillar.
+My dermatologist said the caterpillar hairs could have blown onto my skin, as he had seen this in many cases.

 If you find yourself or your child with a rash or hives please consult with your dermatologist.
 It might be a reaction from kemushi (hairy caterpillars) and can be easily treatable.